ferraridavide/ferraridavide.github.io/content/posts/sunomi/index.md

 ## Entering the Cloud: The IAM Houdini Puzzle

 When we finally got our AWS credits, it was like stepping into Willy Wonka's factory of cloud services – dazzling, overwhelming, and full of possibilities.

-Then we hit the chocolate river of IAM permissions, and the sugar rush turned into a sticky mess.
+Then we hit the chocolate river of IAM permissions, and soon enough, the sugar rush turned into a sticky mess.

 IAM roles and policies became our first major hurdle.
 It felt like a never-ending puzzle, tweaking JSON policies, assigning roles, only to be met with "Access Denied" errors.
 After hours spent poring over documentation and Stack Overflow, our persistence paid off.
 Learning to navigate IAM, understanding the difference between users, roles, and policies, and figuring out who needed access to what became a fundamental skill we gained early on.
 It was frustrating, but incredibly valuable.

 ## Embracing the Serverless Mindset